-The Master of Business Administration is accredited by AACSB International - The Association to Advance Collegiate Schools of Business.
+The Master of Business Administration (M.B.A.) is designed for working professionals who want to continue to build the skills needed in today's ever-changing business environment while conducting full-time employment.
+The MBA is accredited by AACSB International-The Association to Advance Collegiate Schools of Business.